 Apart from the tool, our website also contains various articles about how to encode URLs in different programming languages.

-What is URL encoding and why is it required?
+What is URL encoding or Percent Encoding?

 URLs in the world wide web can only contain ASCII alphanumeric characters and some other safe characters like hyphen (